shuntaro-sf/sf-metadata-generator/README.md

   $ sf metadata listview generate [--json] [-i <value>] [-e <value>] [-u] [-d <value>] [-c <value>]

 FLAGS
-  -c, --picklistdelimiter=<value>  [default: ;] delimiter for picklist fullNames and labels. the default value is
+  -c, --columnsdelimiter=<value>  [default: ;] delimiter for picklist fullNames and labels. the default value is
                                   semicolon
   -d, --delimiter=<value>         [default: ,] delimiter for the input file. the default value is comma -e, --outputdir=<value>         [default: ./] output directory where metadata are saved -i, --input=<value>             input file to be converted to xml files -u, --updates                   whether update existing xml files in outputdir or not

 GLOBAL FLAGS
   --json  Format output as json.